 We’re also proud to be ISO 27001 certified.
 This certification demonstrates our commitment to maintaining the highest level of information security for our customers.
 ISO 27001 is an international standard that outlines best practices for managing information security.
 The standard was first published jointly by the International Organisation for Standardisation (ISO) and the International Electrotechnical Commission (IEC) in 2005, and revised in 2013 and most recently in 2022.

-To become ISO 27001 certified, organizations must undergo a rigorous audit process.
-The audit process involves a comprehensive review of the organization's information security policies, procedures, and controls to ensure they meet the standard's requirements.
+To become ISO 27001 certified, organisations must undergo a rigorous audit process.
+The audit process involves a comprehensive review of the organisation's information security policies, procedures, and controls to ensure that they meet the requirements of the standard.

-These SOC 2 reports tailors to the uniqueness of each organization.
-Depending on their specific business practices, each organization can design controls that follow one or more of the principles.
+These SOC 2 reports tailors to the uniqueness of each organisation.
+Depending on their specific business practices, each organisation can design controls that follow one or more of the principles.
 An independent auditor then evaluates these controls to determine the efficiency of their design and how they operate.

-As a growing fintech company, Payhawk is committed to processing the personal data of its users in a secure, lawful, and transparent manner, in compliance with the GDPR.
-Payhawk does not tolerate any behavior, whether by its employees, contractors, or agents, that in any way violate the requirements of the GDPR.
+As a growing fintech company, Payhawk is committed to process the personal data of its users in a secure, lawful, and transparent manner, in compliance with the GDPR.
+Payhawk does not tolerate any behaviour whether or not by its employees, contractors or agents that in any way violates the requirements of the GDPR.

-Two-factor authentication requires users to provide two forms of identification to access their account, typically a password and a unique code sent to their mobile device or email.
-Single sign-on (SSO) allows users to access multiple applications with a single login credentials.
+Two-factor authentication & single sign-on (Google): Two-factor authentication requires users to provide two forms of identification to access their account, typically a password and a unique code sent to their mobile device or email.
+Single sign-on (SSO) allows users to access multiple applications with a single set of login credentials.
 This reduces the need for users to remember multiple usernames and passwords, which can increase the risk of security breaches due to weak passwords or password reuse.

-Card auto-blocking option allows users to block their card if they suspect fraudulent activity or if the card is lost or stolen.
-This helps prevent unauthorized transactions and protects user accounts from potential financial losses.
+Card blocking option: Card auto-blocking option allows users to block their card if they suspect fraudulent activity or if the card is lost or stolen.
+This helps prevent unauthorised transactions and protects user accounts from potential financial losses.

-Custom spend limits and workflows allow organizations to set specific spending limits and approval workflows for different users or departments.
-This helps prevent overspending and ensures all expenses are properly authorized and accounted for.
+Custom spend limits & workflows: Custom spend limits and workflows allow organisations to set specific spending limits and approval workflows for different users or departments.
+This helps prevent overspending and ensures that all expenses are properly authorised and accounted for.

-In-house security teams can help protect user accounts and data by monitoring potential security threats, responding to incidents, and implementing security best practices.
+In-house security teams: In-house security teams can help ensure the protection of user accounts and data by monitoring for potential security threats, responding to incidents, and implementing security best practices.

-Vulnerability scanning can help identify potential security weaknesses in systems and applications and help us address any potential security issues quickly.
+Vulnerability scanning: Vulnerability scanning can help identify potential security weaknesses in systems and applications, and help us address any potential security issues quickly.

-DoS mitigation helps us prevent cyberattacks and respond to service attacks proactively.
+DoS mitigation: DoS mitigation helps us prevent cyberattacks, and respond to service attacks proactively.

-End-to-end encryption is a secure communication method that prevents third parties from accessing data while it is being transferred between two devices or systems.
-This means that even if there is interception of data during transmission or if stored on an insecure server, that data remains protected by encryption.
+End-to-end encryption is a method of secure communication that prevents third parties from accessing data while it is being transferred between two devices or systems.
+This means that even if there is interception of data during transmission, or if stored on an insecure server, that data remains protected by encryption.

-It is important to note that no technology can be completely "hack-proof," as there is a possibility that a determined threat actor could find a vulnerability or exploit in any system.
-However, encryption is a critical security measure that can help protect sensitive data from unauthorized access.
+It is important to note, that no technology can be completely "hack-proof," as there is a possibility that a determined threat actor could find a vulnerability or exploit in any system.
+However, encryption is a critical security measure that can help protect sensitive data from unauthorised access.

 We use end-to-end encryption to protect our customers' sensitive data, such as credit card numbers and personal information.
 Our encryption technology ensures the encryption of all data, both in transit and at rest.